 The "greatest threat" to U.S. security?

-Given their radical politics and growing prominence, FBI Director J. Edgar Hoover deemed the BPP the "greatest threat to America’s security."
-Hoover described them as a "black nationalist, hate-type organization" and made it his goal to neutralize them and other radical groups by spying on, arresting and in some cases, assasinating members via a covert FBI operation called COINTELPRO.
+Given their radical politics and growing prominence, FBI Director J. Edgar Hoover deemed the Black Panthers the "greatest threat to America’s security."
+Hoover described them as a "black nationalist, hate-type organization" and made it his goal to neutralize them and other radical groups by spying on, arresting and in some cases, assassinating members via a covert FBI operation called COINTELPRO.

 Later declassified documents show that of the 290 actions COINTELPRO took against black nationalist groups, 245 were directed at the Black Panthers.Getty Images